Ebooks for download reports that digital has overtaken paper sales.

 Writing books was once-upon-a-time a mammoth task, each copy laboriously hand-written.
 Errors crept in inevitably.
 Not many people could read.

-A German, Johann Gutenberg was the next major innovator, using movable metal letters, about five-hundred-and-fifty years ago.
-Within fifty years, 15 million books (30 000 titles) had been printed.
+A German, Johann Gutenberg, was the next major innovator, using movable metal letters, about five-hundred-and-fifty years ago.
+Within half a century, 15 million books (30 000 titles) had been printed.

 Bernard Preston's Chiropractic anecdotes

 My first two books are only available in paperback.
 Frog in my Throat and Bats in my Belfry sales were sluggish unless I kept up the marketing, marketing, marketing... postage made them impossibly expensive unless I did direct sales.
 They are still only available in North America and South Africa.
 Readers constantly tell me how much they love them, but getting books to new readers... a mission.